famulare/famulare.github.io/_posts/2022-05-13-The-5-Percent-We-Cant-Solve.md

 ___

+For attribution, please cite this work as

+`Famulare (2022, May 13).
+Nothing is one thing: The 5% of the problem we can't solve becomes 100% of the problem.
+Retrieved from https://famulare.github.io/2022/05/13/The-5-Percent-We-Cant-Solve.html`

+___

 [^1]: It's also a post that doesn't really capture what I want to say, but let's call it a first try.

 [^2]: I intend the collective "We, humanity", although being a Seattlite working in global health, I must also mean the interventionist we, the personal we, the colonial we.